pichim/PES_Board/docs/markdown/serial_stream.md

 **Note: The start byte functionality is optional.
 On the microcontroller side, you can decide whether to use it or not.
 Its purpose is to trigger the data stream on the microcontroller from the host computer.**

-Maximum used throughput in a real application was sending 30 float values at 1 kHz.
+The maximum used throughput in a real application was sending 30 float values at 1 kHz.

 **Important Note: Serial Stream relies on you sending delta time values in microseconds as the first signal.
 This is crucial for the correct functioning of the Serial Stream implementation on the host computer.**